Bjeaurn/angular-refresh-workshop/presentation.md

 ![Atomic Design by Bradfrost](./assets/atomicdesign-bradfrost.png)

 Note: By Bradfrost, atomic design visualised.
+Speaks to the size and comparison of different types of components.

 ----